simdjson/simdjson_website/hugo/content/software.md

 layout = "single-para"
 +++

  The library is part of major linux distributions like [Ubuntu](https://packages.ubuntu.com/source/eoan/simdjson) and [Debian](https://packages.debian.org/unstable/source/simdjson).
-It is in [Microsoft vpkg](https://github.com/microsoft/vcpkg/).
+It is in [Microsoft vpkg](https://github.com/simdjson/simdjson/wiki/vcpkg).
+It is available as an [MSYS2 package](https://github.com/simdjson/simdjson/wiki/MSYS2).
 We publish it as single-header library as well as a CMake build from the[ GitHub repository](https://github.com/simdjson/simdjson).
 We have a [simdjson organization on GitHub](https://github.com/simdjson).

 Quick Start